-The connection between continuous (almost) interval preserving linear maps and continuous lattice homomorphisms is particularly strong.
+The connection between (almost) interval preserving linear maps and lattice homomorphisms is particularly strong in the case of normed lattices and continuous maps.
 We recall that the norm dual~$\ndual{E}$ of a normed lattice~$E$ is an ideal in~$\odual{E}$ that is a Banach lattice, and that $\ndual{E}=\odual{E}$ when~$E$ is a Banach lattice; see \cite[Theorem~3.49, Theorem~4.1, and Corollary~4.5]{aliprantis_burkinshaw_POSITIVE_OPERATORS_SPRINGER_REPRINT:2006}, for example.
 We then have the following, which is for the most part \cite[Proposition~1.4.19]{meyer-nieberg_BANACH_LATTICES:1991}.
 Part~\ref{part:duality_2_3}, which applies to order continuous Banach lattices, has been added for use in the present paper.
-It also brings out the perfect symmetry between~$\map$ and~$\ndual{\map}$ when order intervals are weakly compact.
+It also brings out the perfect symmetry between~$\mil$ and~$\ndual{\mil}$ when order intervals are weakly compact.